NFT-com/analytics/GETTING STARTED.md

 # Getting Started

 This guide aims to help users setup the project and run the APIs that are part of this repository.
-All docker commands are supposed to be ran from the root of the repository.
+All docker commands are supposed to be run from the root of the repository.

 **Table of Contents**